Goole railway swing bridge: Working history

 On 21 March 1922, the river pier and engine room of the swing span was badly damaged by fire.

 In May 1933, the LNER had a miniature thumb switch controlled signalling frame installed at the bridge by Westinghouse, at the same time the line from Staddlethorpe to Goole had colour light signalling installed; both were early examples of either technology in use.
 At the same time, two signal boxes at either end of the bridge were closed.

 The bridge has had several collisions with water-going ships.

 On 21 December 1973, the bridge was struck by a German coaster Vineta, causing one of the spans to fall into the river, leaving the bridge unworkable for nine months.

 On 2 August 1976, Danish vessel Leon Sif hit one of the bridge's piers.

 British Rail began closure procedures for the railway line due to costs associated repairing the bridge's pier, estimated at £2 million, coupled with a historic failure to get adequate compensation for damage to the bridge caused by shipping.

-In 1987, the structure was given a grade II* listing by English Heritage.
+In 1987, the structure was given a Grade II* listing by English Heritage.

 On 23 November 1988, one of the fixed spans was pushed out of alignment by a collision with the Swedish vessel Samo, which became trapped between the bridge's piers.

 By the early 21st century, understrength girders and corrosion had led to the line speed over the bridge being reduced to 60 mph for passenger trains, down to only 10 mph for trains with a route availability of 9 or more.
 In 2009, a modernisation programme began – Clancy Docwra installed services (telecoms, fresh and waste water, electricity, signalling) to the central pier through piping under the river bed.
 Carillion was appointed main contractor in March 2010.
 The bridge steelwork was repaired and upgraded over a six-week line closure starting in October 2010 – over 400 tonnes of steelwork was installed including diagonal transverse braces, and stiffening to the girders of the web.
 Additional work included track renewal and painting of the bridge.
 The total cost of the project was £6 million; the firm of Pell Frischmann was the designing engineer.

+A further programme of renovation and investment commenced in January 2023, spurred by deterioration of the drive, jack and locking mechanisms.
+Amco Giffen were awarded the contract, with large components being delivered by river from Goole docks.
+Additional works included renewal of the electricity supply and navigational lights.
+Pedestrian walkways were installed along the pier protection fendering and the mechanical connections to the signals and jacking and slewing apparatus were replaced by a Programmable Logic Controller connected by electronic relay.
+The hydraulic accumulator was replaced by a new hydraulic power unit manufactured by Ipswich Hydraulics, although the original item has been left within the pier top.
+Finally, the bridge-based generator was replaced by a shore-based item, to simplify maintenance and refuelling operations.